-Different scenarios describing possible adaptation options at different scales
+Table 4: Different scenarios describing possible adaptation options at different scales

-Scenario 1 describes the yield change predicted under climate change conditions in 2020 compared to the base equilibrium condition, with current adaptation investments.
-It is the base for the other scenarios.
+Scenario 1 describes the yield change predicted under climate change conditions in 2020 compared to the base equilibrium condition.
+Scenario 1 is the current adaptation level or yield change with no adaptation and it is the base for rest of the scenarios.